Jeremy casts spells in between his careers as a chemical analyst and campus manager.

 Shapeshifter Decks in MTG

-Shapeshifters remains one of my favorite subtypes that have an astonishing number of competitive entries, and I definitely recommend testing them yourself.
-But for now, as we eagerly await Wizards of the Coast's next expansion of monster-imitating fakes, vote for your favorite card and I'll see you at our next Magic countdown!
+Shapeshifter remains one of my favorite subtypes that have an astonishing number of competitive entries, and I definitely recommend testing them yourself.
+But for now, as we eagerly await Wizards of the Coast's next expansion of monster-imitating fakes, vote for your favorite card, and I'll see you at our next Magic countdown!

 © 2018 Jeremy Gill